amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 - No heat affected zone, and no heat-treating equipment required for annealing / rehardening.
 - Theoretically high accuracy (though, we'll get to that later).

-ECM is uncommon outside of industrial settings (think machining turbine blades), so don't feel bad if you haven't heard of it.
+ECM is practically nonexistent outside of industrial settings, so don't feel bad if you haven't heard of it.
 It's a technology that seems to have gotten stuck in the 1950s.
 Part of the reason for that is, making ECM tools has always been challenging and expensive.
-ECM tools are themselves conventionally machined out of copper or other soft conductors, and work kind of like sinker E**D**M, in that they have the inverse shape to the part you want to cut.
+The ECM tools themselves have to be conventionally machined out of metal (usually conductive copper), and work kind of like sinker E**D**M, in that they have the inverse shape to the part you want to cut.

 <a href="https://i.imgur.com/RgAL5J7.png"><img src="https://i.imgur.com/RgAL5J7.png" height="300" title="source: imgur.com"/></a>